ArenKDesai/Aren-s-Notes/mit intro to deep learning II.md

 ### Predict the Next Word
 This is an example for a sequencing problem.
 Imagine we have this sentence:
 "This morning I took my cat for a \_\_\_\_."
+The next word is *walk*, but the model doesn't know that.
+How do we get it to guess?

+First, we need to represent words as numbers.
+This is so the neur